athrael-soju/Iridium-AI/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> Iridium-AI is an Open Source application, heavily inspired by <a href ="https://github.com/pinecone-io/pinecone-vercel-starter" target="_blank">pinecone-vercel-starter</a>.
     <br>
 </p>